wbean1/wbean1.info/content/posts/pain.md

 Yeah thats pretty much it.
 Its been a rough year in the pain department, not gonna lie.
 I guess my take away from this is if you ever are in serious pain, I sincerely hope it doesn't last long.
 Take intense short-lived pain over long-term constant pain.

+Is `LIFE == PAIN` though?
+I'm not sure.
+There are somethings that are constantly painful about life, like:
+* being aware of your consciousness without being aware of the reason for it
+* knowing you will one day die, the steady tick of your doom impending
+* getting older, your body and mind atrophying
+* in dark moments of actual constant physical pain, you feel very much alone

+But I'd say this is all counter-weighted by life being overall a pretty good experience.

 Someone has said some bullshit about pain making you stronger, or pain letting you know you're alive.
 Thats some dumb shit.
 Pain sucks.
 Be thankful for all the pain-free moments in your life.

 {{< figure src="/pain.jpg" title="hide the pain, harold" width="300px" link="https://knowyourmeme.com/memes/hide-the-pain-harold">}}